AgacheAndrei/spring-website-for-student-management/README.md

 ## Code solution
 <pre>
-Application with a Java Swing interface for high school student management, data retrieval done in Java, SQL database.
+An website with Spring Boot for the backend, frontend created with Thymeleaf, HTML, CSS, Bootstrap and for the stoarege a SQL database.
 Features:
 - Adding new students to the system as scholarship or non-scholarship students.
 - Modifying student data.